PI: Colin Everson (University of KwaZulu-Natal)

 Dr. Colin Everson (right) and a student with the cosmic ray probe at the Baynesfield Estate in KwaZulu-Natal (Photo courtesy Dr. Everson).

-This PEER Science project leverages the recent development of the Cosmic Ray Probe (CRP) as part of a National Science Foundation-supported project.
+This PEER project leveraged the development of the Cosmic Ray Probe (CRP) as part of a National Science Foundation-supported project.
 The CRP uses cosmic-ray neutrons to measure soil moisture content over an area of tens of hectares.
-Dr. Colin Everson and his research team will test the suitability of a cosmic ray moisture probe in providing data for the continued support of soil moisture modeling of South Africa using a hydrologically consistent land surface model, accurate field and satellite-scale estimates of soil moisture for the calibration of hydrometeorogical models, and estimation of the spatial variability of soil moisture at catchment scale.
+The PI and his research team tested the suitability of a cosmic ray moisture probe in providing data for the continued support of soil moisture modeling of South Africa using a hydrologically consistent land surface model, accurate field and satellite-scale estimates of soil moisture for the calibration of hydrometeorological models, and estimation of the spatial variability of soil moisture at catchment scale.

-The researchers plan to build capacity in South Africa by developing a network to extend the cosmic ray moisture probes to multiple applications.
-Measurements using the probe at area scales of up to 34 hectares have the potential to provide hydrometeorologists with an entirely new way of evaluating surface soil water at spatial scales never achieved with ground-based techniques.
-This will provide water resource managers, engineers, and agriculturalists with an invaluable but economical new tool to monitor the critical interface between the ground and atmosphere.
 This new technology can be employed in water demand forecasting and promises to improve the utilization of irrigation water, especially in water scarce regions like South Africa.
 The probe can also be used for predictive weather and climate models by measuring soil water content.
-This is currently a major source of uncertainty in weather and climate forecasts, due largely to a lack of suitable observations.
-The project should also improve the quality of soil moisture data that feed into the South African Flash Flood Guidance System, which provides alerts to the public based on current and predicted rainfall.
+The project improved the quality of soil moisture data that feed into the South African Flash Flood Guidance System, which provides alerts to the public based on current and predicted rainfall.
 The system currently uses a relatively crude evaporation model.
 Therefore, the application of CRP data should help in validating evaporation estimates with better temporal and spatial resolution, thus improving the accuracy of flash flood predictions.